 Anjan Kumari who lives in Patna, the state capital, received training in housekeeping at the skill development centre for three months.
 "My father works in a private company and my parents did not have the means to let me pursue my studies," she revealed.
-When a friend told her about Jeevika's initiative, she signed up "Libraries and career development centres have been set up in about 45 blocks.
+When a friend told her about Jeevika's initiative, she signed up for housekeeping training.
+Anjan Kumari has since worked in several big hotels in housekeeping, and plans to study further.

+"Libraries and career development centres have been set up in about 45 blocks.
 The target is to have them up and running in 100 blocks across districts"